 See a financial counsellor

-- a rural financial counsellor if you're a farmer or a grower.
-They can help you plan for recovery, negotiate with creditors and access professional services
+If you're a farmer or a grower, a rural financial counsellor can help you plan for recovery, negotiate with creditors and access professional services.

 Settle your insurance claim

 - handle repair or replacement of your home or business, or

 Cash settlements mean you have to manage the repair or rebuild process yourself, and you might be left out of pocket.
 Take the time to consider the best option for you.

 If you settle your claim within a month of the event, you have up to a year to get it reassessed if you're not happy.
 See the how to make a home insurance claim for more information.

 Claiming insurance after a bushfire can be a daunting process.
 Take your time and do your research before making any big decisions.

 Rebuilding after a natural disaster